Published in Wikistrat on Aug. 3, 2012.

 Nonetheless, Assad’s downfall would be a major achievement for the rebels and while members of the military – like in Egypt – will likely continue to play a leading role, the rebels will naturally make their own policy changes.

-Fourth, the United States, NATO and Turkey would enjoy closer ties with a post-Assad Syria in which the rebels play a major role.
+4. The United States, NATO, and Turkey would enjoy closer ties with a post-Assad Syria in which the rebels play a major role.
 Just as the rebels will not forget who abandoned them during their time of need; they will embrace those who assisted them.
-Greater Western influence will undermine Chinese and Russian influence in the region; signal to others living under dictatorships that Washington and its allies have the capacity to help them achieve freedom; work with new allies to prevent Iran from going nuclear; and undermine and further isolate militants and radicals including Hamas and Hezbollah.
+Greater Western influence will undermine Chinese and Russian influence in the region; signal to others living under dictatorships that Washington and its allies have the capacity to help them achieve freedom; work with new allies to prevent Iran from going nuclear, and undermine and further isolate militants and radicals including Hamas and Hezbollah.